 The Payment/Reimbursement from Employer Plan, or PREP, enables students to defer the amount of tuition and fees that their employer indicates it will pay.
 Students who qualify to use PREP to defer their tuition will not be required to submit payment until the semester has ended and grade reports are available.
 PREP is only available to students who are in good financial standing with the College and who receive payment of their tuition from their employers.

 If Student Accounts does not receive payment for the balance in full by the deadline, a late fee of $200 will be assessed.
 St. John Fisher College reserves the right to rescind or refuse this payment option if the College is notified that the student is no longer eligible to receive tuition benefits.
 Failure to earn a required minimum grade in order to receive payment from an employer and/or withdrawal from a class does not excuse the student from being charged all applicable tuition and fees for that semester.

 Your balance may be deferred if your employer will pay the College in full upon receipt of a bill.
 To obtain this deferment, submit a letter from your employer stating this, and a bill will be generated directly to your employer for payment.

-Further details and downloadable forms can be found at https://www.sjfc.edu/student-life/student-accounts/.
-For more information, please contact Student Accounts by phone at (585) 385-8061 or by email at firstname.lastname@example.org.
+Further details and downloadable forms can be found on the Student Accounts website.
+For more information, please contact Student Accounts by phone at (585) 385-8042 or by email at firstname.lastname@example.org.

 Refund of Overpayment on Student Account